inkmonk/api-client-python/README.md

 `gross_amount` - Total bill for the shipment

 `contents` - A list of tuples.
 Each tuple has two elements.
-First element is a sku object.
+First element is a sku.
 The second element is the quantity of that sku present in the shipment.

 ####Getting all shipments####